Materials-Consortia/OPTIMADE/optimade.rst

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in :RFC:`2119`.

 **Database provider**
-    A service that provides one or more databases with data desired to be made available using the OPTiMaDe API.
+    A service that provides one or more databases with data desired to be made available using the OPTIMADE API.

 **Database-provider-specific prefix**
     Every database provider is designated a unique prefix.